ritza-co/Codecov/CodeCov Draft.md

  git push origin main
  ```

-### Monitor the GitHub Actions Pipeline
+#### Monitor the GitHub Actions Pipeline

 Open the **Actions** tab in your GitHub repository to monitor the status of the CI pipeline.
-Make sure that all steps, especially the Codecov upload, complete successfully.
+Make sure that all steps, especially the Codecov upload, are completed successfully.

 ![completed job runs](./images/django-repo-actions-run.png)

-### Verify Coverage Upload
+#### Verify Coverage Upload

 After the pipeline completes, check the Codecov dashboard to verify that the coverage report was uploaded correctly.